-You’ve most likely been asked to research Reliability Centered Maintenance RCM to gain a better understanding of its use and benefit.
+You’ve most likely been asked to research Reliability Centered Maintenance principles to gain a better understanding of its use and benefit.
 Here are a series of positions that you should answer honestly ‘yes’ to if Reliability Centered Maintenance RCM is going to be right for you:

 - Our current PM program and practice does not follow a standard methodology or universal standard.

 - Our PM task were created haphazardly, most likely by maintenance supervisors or planners, using the OEM’s (Original Equipment Manufacturer) recommendations as a guideline.

 - The very components we are PM’ing are the very components that are failing.